rockzhuang/apollo/README.md

     - Open the **Module Controller** tab (on the left bar).
     - Enable **Localization**, **Transform**, **Perception**, **Traffic Light**, **Planning**, **Prediction**, **Routing**.
     - Navigate to the **Route Editing** tab.
-    - Select a destination by clicking on a lane line and clicking **Submit Route**.
+    - Select a destination by clicking on a lane line and clicking **Send Routing Request**.
     - Enable **Control** in **Module Controller** tab.
     - Watch the vehicle navigate to the destination.
-    - To stop the docker container run the `dev_start.sh stop` script in `apollo/docker/scripts` in a new terminal (not in the docker container).
+    - To stop the docker container run the `bash docker/scripts/dev_start.sh stop` script in a new terminal (not in the docker container).